entropicalabs/el-loom/docs/source/docu_files/eka_qec/interpretation_step.rst

 - **Split** distributes the logical information in two blocks that are separated in space.
   This is done through physical qubits measurements.
   Split can be understood as the converse operation to merge.
-  The measurements occuring during a split need to be kept track of to update the state of logical operators and stabilizers.
+  The measurements occurring during a split need to be kept track of to update the state of logical operators and stabilizers.

   If no logical operator is measured out (:code:`new_short_op_1` is the same as :code:`old_short_op_1`), we have:\